Briankimany/data-science/week 1/README.md

 ### Step 6: Model Evaluation

-To evaluate the model , i used a cutom funtion calles compute_metrics which
+To evaluate the model, I used a custom function called `compute_metrics`, which:
->plots the ROC curve, or receiver operating characteristic curve
+- Plots the ROC curve, or receiver operating characteristic curve.
->Also  the condusion matrix for the classifications
+- Also, the confusion matrix for the classifications.

 Getting the models prediction  and printing the accuracy value
 ```python